wiseman-timelord/Make-Windows-Gr8-Again/README.md

 ```

 ### Notations
--  2012 dont have aero by default on boot, need to investigate the effects of mod attempted/failed with 8, that did have it during boot.
+- Wondows 2012 doesnt have aero by default on boot, need to investigate the effects of mod attempted/failed with 8.
+Themes are necessary for some stuff to install/run correctly though ie drivers/graphical stuff.
+- Windows 8/2012 build 9200 were the last versions of windows to be released where "Bill Gates" was the CEO of "Microsoft".